 - i) Management override of controls.
-Our audit procedures to respond to these risks included enquiries of management about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals and reviewing accounting estimates for bias. - ii) Misappropriation of investment assets owned by the scheme.
-This is addressed by obtaining direct confirmation from the investment managers of investments held at the Statement of Net Assets date. - iii) Non-receipt of contributions due to the scheme from the employer.
-This is addressed by testing contributions due are paid to the scheme in accordance with the schedules of contributions agreed between the employer and the Trustee.
+Our audit procedures to respond to these risks included enquiries of management about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals and reviewing accounting estimates for bias. - ii) Misappropriation of investment assets owned by the Scheme.
+This is addressed by obtaining direct confirmation from the investment managers of investments held at the Statement of Net Assets date. - iii) Non-receipt of contributions due to the Scheme from the Employer.
+This is addressed by testing contributions due are paid to the Scheme in accordance with the Schedule of Contributions agreed between the Employer and the Trustee.

-INDEPENDENT AUDITOR'S REPORT TO THE TRUSTEE OF SPIRIT (LEGACY) PENSION SCHEME FOR THE YEAR ENDED 30 JUNE 2022
+INDEPENDENT AUDITOR'S REPORT TO THE TRUSTEE OF SPIRIT (LEGACY) PENSION SCHEME FOR THE YEAR ENDED 30 JUNE 2023